Did you know you can make a simple bottle rocket out of a few everyday items you’ve got in your kitchen?

 - Turn the bottle over and place on the launch pad.
 Hopefully it will fly.
 Here’s our attempt:

-Some little things to note if you’re going to try this out :
+Some little things to note if you’re going to make your own bottle rocket :

-- Make sure you rinse the vinegar away afterwards, it’s not good for the plantlife.
+- Make sure you rinse the vinegar away after your bottle rocket has launched, it’s not good for the plant life.

-- If vinegar gets on your clothes (yep) wash them right away
+- If vinegar gets on your clothes from the spray (yep) wash them right away.

-- If the rocket didn’t take off, it might be that your cork wasn’t a tight fit – try wrapping it in tape to make it more snug, and let the pressure build up.
+- If the rocket didn’t take off, it might be that your cork wasn’t a tight fit – try wrapping the end of the cork with a few layers of parcel tape it to make it more snug.
+We did this, and it worked much better.
+A tight fit is essential to let the pressure build up.